I’ve been networking officially for over five years (now almost 10!) so I’d like to offer Tab’s Tips for choosing a networking group.

 Belonging to three perfect groups is better than six “just OK” groups.
 Once you get more involved, choose a few people to single out to nurture a connection with.

 I hope these tips for choosing a networking group help you find the perfect group or groups to accomplish your goals.
-For a more personalized strategy, contact me!
+For a more personalized strategy, contact me for a strategy session here!